CodeShayk/Schemio/README.md

         }
     }
 ```
-> see communication query as child to customer query below.
+See example communication query implemented to be used as child or nested query to customer query below.
 ```
     internal class CustomerCommunicationQuery : BaseQuery<CustomerParameter, CommunicationResult>
     {
         public override void ResolveParameterInParentMode(IDataContext context)
         {
-            // Does not execute as root or level 1 queries.
+            // Does not execute as Parent or Level 1 query.
+Hence has no implementation.
         }

         public override void ResolveParameterInChildMode(IDataContext context, IQueryResult parentQueryResult) {
-            // Execute as child to customer query. var customer = (CustomerResult)parentQueryResult;
+            // Execute as child to customer query.
+            // The result from parent customer query is used to resolve the query parameter of the nested communication query.

+            var customer = (CustomerResult)parentQueryResult;
             QueryParameter = new CustomerParameter
             {